nikunjk9/Enterprise_Network_Architecture/README.md

 12. Configuring `OSPF` as the routing protocol.
 13. Configuring Standard `ACL` for VTY interfaces to restrict remote Access using SSH.
 14. Configuring Port Address Traslations or `PAT` for `NAT`.
-15. Configuring Standard ACL for PAT.
+15. Configuring Standard ACL for `PAT`.
 16. Configuring `VoIP or Telephony service` configuration in all routers.
 17. Configuring `site-to-site IPsec VPN` on the gateway routers.
 18. Configuring `Standard ACL` for site-to-site IPsec VPN.